 The major difference between force and power is that force is an action on a body or interaction of two bodies.
 While power is the amount of energy consumed during an action over the body.

 Sometimes people get confused between the terms force and power.
-This section will provide the necessary factors of differentiation between the two.
-But first, see, what contents we are going to discuss under this article.
+This section will provide the necessary factors of differentiation between the two with the help of comparison chart.